Table of Contents

 It also rained every day during our trek to Machu Picchu so think about taking a waterproof jacket with you.
-I like my Marmot PreCip as it is light and folds into its own pocket, small enough to pop into my bag after the downpour.

 It is vital that you spend some time acclimatising before you begin your trek or you run the risk of suffering from altitude sickness.
 It is also advised that you select a travel insurer which allows you to climb to the heights stipulated in your trek guidelines (for example, the Lares Trek reaches highs of 4650m15255ft above sea level).

 Hiking, not your thing?
 The train to Machu Picchu leaves and returns to Cusco.
 Do stop in the archaeological site town of Ollantaytambo, if you have time!
 Machu Picchu is not the only day trip.